twcmchang/colorful-moth/README.md

 ### Acknowledgements
 This repository reuses code from [pytorch-unsupervised-segmentation](https://github.com/kanezaki/pytorch-unsupervised-segmentation) by kanezaki and [Data_Science_Bowl_2018](https://github.com/RaoulMa/Data_Science_Bowl_2018) by RaoulMa.
 Many thanks to all the contributions!

-### Environment
-The test environment is
- - Python 2.7.12
- - tensorflow-gpu 1.4.1
- - torch 0.2.0
 ---